code-of-chaos/CliArgsParser-cs/README.md

 Argument mapping is further simplified through the use of the `ArgValue` and `ArgFlag` attributes which takes the argument name as a parameter.
 - **Dependency Injection approach**: The library is built around using DI in your workflow. `ICommandAtlas` classes allow constructors to fully utilize dependency injection.
 Yet you are not required to have a `IServiceCollection`, by using the `CliParser.CreateStandalone()` or `ArgsParser.CreateStandalone()` methods.

+## F.A.Q:

+> **"I tried to create a atlas with async commands, but they did not execute when called"**
+>
+> This is due to the parser trying to execute the commands as non-async, because the parser was most likely called without using the async methods.
+> To resolve this, always run the parsers through their async methods.

 ## Quick Start
 The following section is a basic example on how to get started with CLIArgsParser.